joldie/calculator/README.md

 # Calculator

-Basic calculator app, written in React.
-Design based on the built-in Mac OS X program.
+Basic handheld calculator app, written in React JS.

 ## Description

 This is a small project with the main goal of improving my web development skills.

+Visual design based on the built-in Mac OS X program.

 Written in JS (React), HTML5 and CSS3 (Sass).